paul-hammant/tbd/content/observed-habits/index.md

 Committing to the trunk many times a day, requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously be involved with.
 Allow does come with responsibilities and checks.
-The former is to standards, and the checks are by the CI daemon, and by humans who should honor to do a speedy code review.
+The former is to standards, and the checks are by the CI server, and by humans who should honor to do a speedy code review.
 That last, for the highest performing teams means as soon as the proposed commit is ready.